Skip to content

 For generations, Campbell’s of Beauly has been trusted by Scotland’s great estates, weaving tradition into every thread.

-A man in a plaid suit and cap from Campbells of Beauly adjusts the harness on a white horse.
-He carries a cylindrical case over his shoulder, with stacked logs in the background.
+A man in a plaid suit and hat adjusts the harness on a white horse.
+He carries a cylindrical case over his shoulder.
+The background is dimly lit with stacked firewood visible.